sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>file</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utility for determining file types
+Short desc    : Utility for determining file types
 URL          : https://www.darwinsys.com/file/
-Лицензия     : BSD
+License      : BSD
-Описание     : The file command is used to identify a particular file according to the
+Descript     : The file command is used to identify a particular file according to the
              : type of data contained by the file.
 File can identify many different
              : file types, including ELF binaries, system libraries, RPM packages, and
              : different graphics formats.